Schwäbische Post

 The Schwäbische Post is a local daily newspaper for Ostalbkreis.
 It is published by the media conglomerate SDZ Druck und Medien GmbH & Co.
 KG in Aalen.
-It uses the outer jacket (Mantel) composed by the editorial department of Südwest Presse in Ulm.
+It uses the outer jacket or Mantel (the national section of a regional newspaper) composed by the editorial department of Südwest Presse in Ulm.
 SDZ Druck und Medien has 312 employees, including graphic designers, salesmen for both digital and print, IT systems support specialists, economists, editorial volunteers and 30 editors.